cardano-foundation/blockperf/README.md

 them instead of your system.
 If you are interested you might find this link usefull <https://realpython.com/python-virtual-environments-a-primer/>

-The virtual environment allows you to have blockperf and its dependencies installed in a place where it will not interfere with your system.
-So i recommend you use it.
-Although the venv module is part of the standard library of python since 3.3 debian/ubuntu (and other distros probably as well) have seperated it into its own package.
+The [venv module](https://docs.python.org/3/library/venv.html) is part of the standard library of python since 3.3.
+However debian/ubuntu have seperated it into its own package.
 So you might need to install `apt install python3-venv`.

 Create a folder where you create the virtual environment in.